-- 10. Section 89 of the Duties Act states that a person's transfer date is the date that the person is entitled to possession of the land under the dutiable transaction that is the transfer or agreement for the transfer of the land. - 11.
-The date that a person is entitled to possession is a question of fact that is to be determined by reference to the terms of the instrument under which the person becomes the owner of the land. - 12.
-In the absence of a specific provision in the instrument to the contrary, the phrase 'entitled to possession' is interpreted to mean entitled to receive the rents and profits of the property. - 13.
+- 9. A person's transfer date is the date that the person is entitled to possession of the land under the dutiable transaction that is the relevant transaction. - 10.
+The date that a person is entitled to possession is a question of fact that is to be determined by reference to the terms of the instrument evidencing the relevant transaction. - 11.
+In the absence of a specific provision in the instrument to the contrary, the phrase 'entitled to possession' is interpreted to mean entitled to receive the rents and profits of the property. - 12.
 In the case of a standard REIQ contract of sale, possession is usually given on completion of the contract when, in exchange for the balance purchase price, the following are delivered to the purchaser: - (a) the instrument of title - (b) the unstamped transfer - (c) any keys and - (d) any tenancy documents.